sark245/Mini-Shell/Designs/Trees/readme.md

 **Deserialising** is just to read that tree from the file and form the structue.

 The code is quite simple enough to understand. _We simply add a marker whenever we want to denote the end of children._

+30/7/2020: Added Inorder Traversal of Binary Tree using Stack instead of Recursion
+ToDO: Use this method to implement an iterator for Binary Tree..